 Biography

-Christina Brandner, a pianist of the younger generation, has found her own distinctive style.
-Her playing combines superior virtuosity with an extremely wide range of tone colours and nuances which allow profound and moving interpretations whose atmospheric presence is immediately conveyed to the listener.
-Her concerts and recitals are always received enthusiastically by audiences a critics alike.
+The pianist Christina Brandner combines in her playing superior virtuosity with an extremely wide range of tone colours and nuances.
+The atmospheric presence of her profound and moving interpretations is immediately conveyed to the listener.
+Her concerts and recitals are always received enthusiastically by audiences and critics alike.
 The reviews speak of the “best pianistic touch” and praise her “unconsumed pianistic strength, her energy” and treasure her “mature and impressive interpretations”.
+In June 2014 she received a special award at the Adilia Alieva International Piano Competition in France for her outstanding performance of Schumann’s works.

-Her solo recitals, chamber music projects and appearances with orchestra (among others with the Stuttgarter Kammerorchester) have led her to Great Britain, Poland, Spain, China and Iran.
+Her solo recitals, chamber music projects and appearances with orchestra (among others with the Stuttgarter Kammerorchester) have led her to Great Britain, Poland, Spain, China, Iran and Switzerland.
 Radio recordings came into being at “DeutschlandRadio Berlin” (German Radio Berlin), MDR (Middle German Radio) and “Bayerischer Rundfunk” (Bavarian Radio).
-A focal point of her solo activity sees Christina Brandner in her attention to the piano music of the Russian composer Alexander Scriabin.
+At SWR (German Southwest Radio) she was several times special guest of the radio programme.
+A focal point of her solo activity sees Christina Brandner in her attention to the piano music of the Russian composer Aleksandr Scriabin.
 Accordingly she presents highly noted recitals, which are dedicated exclusively to his music.
-Her debut CD containig the complete Mazurkas of Scriabin appeared early in 2004 on the “Ars musici” label.
+Her CD containing the complete Mazurkas of Scriabin was released in 2004 on the “Ars musici” label.

 Christina Brandner received her first piano instruction in Freiburg, where she was accepted into the preparatory school of the Freiburg University of Music (class of Prof. Elza Kolodin).
 Early on she won numerous prizes and honours at “Jugend musiziert” (Youth Perform) on the state as well as national levels, the “Tonkünstlerverband Stuttgart” and the “Grotrian-Steinweg-Wettbewerb” (Grotrian Steinweg Competition) in Braunschweig.
 As she was twelve years old she appeared with orchestra for the first time.